 It starts oddly, for all the talk of a savage climb there’s a gentle start through the hamlet of Crémaire, look up at the mountain above and it the top doesn’t look far away.
 But after passing some farm buildings and fields you round a bend and see the road ahead rearing up in front of you, the gradient all too obvious visible.
 From here on it’s one long green tunnel, a strip of tarmac enclosed by beech, oak and later on pine forest.
 The canopy is so thick there’s rarely a view of the landscape below nor the summit above but it’s often shaded which helps on a hot day.
 With little to see you’re soon you’re reduced to a private battle with gravity that’s going to last 40 minutes or more and on a road that’s uncommonly steep, regularly at 12%, sometimes at 14%.
 There’s a brief flat section after 4km, a welcome surprise but it’s gone in 20 seconds and comes with a price, in order to make up the average the slope soars to 15% soon after.

-Helpfully each kilometre is marked with a small sign to signal the altitude the average gradient for the upcoming kilometre and how far to go to the top; unhelpfully they seem to appear slowly.
+Helpfully each kilometre is marked with a small sign to signal the altitude the average gradient for the upcoming kilometre and how far to go to the top; unhelpfully each one appears slowly.
 This feeling isn’t irrational, it gets steeper the longer you go on.
 The road is rough in places, not deteriorating but just made from a harsh surface which makes the battle harder still.

 The gradient and its length makes it a tough climb, you may visit the region with Alpine gear ratios but chances are you’ll be bench-pressing your way up here and putting your back and arms into the effort.
 It’s reminiscent of the Mortirolo where you come geared for the Stelvio but have to leg-press your way up.

-If the weather is good be sure to stop at the top, there’s a special area to enjoy the amazing view.
+If the weather is good be sure to stop at the top, there’s a special area to enjoy the amazing view across the Lac du Bourget and the Alps beyond.
 The severity of the ascent means the descent has its moments too, freewheel and your speed quickly picks up but the wooded nature means it’s always hard to see what’s coming so you keep having to back off.

 The Verdict: the “travelling is better than arriving” concept doesn’t hold here.
 The defining feature is the severity, a hard climb where you may enjoy the challenge but there’s little reward during the climb such as scenery, sweeping hairpin bends or amazing vistas.
 You’re unlikely to stop and take photos along the way.
 It’s a contrast to the nearby Grand Colombier which offers severity with stunning views along the way that invite even the most ardent Strava fiend to pause and gaze at the Rhone valley and the Alps.
 The summit is the big reward, an achievement and a fine view that even the locals must enjoy again and again.